Hardmath123/hardmath123.github.io/content/tree-fresnel.md

 I think this happens because of the Fresnel effect.
 If the light hits a branch at just the exact angle, the wood (like many other materials in the world) becomes unexpectedly shiny.
-In the bramble that hang off of a tree's bare branch, the only twigs that catch the light's glint are the ones that make a specific shallow angle with your eye.
+In the brambles that hang off of a tree's bare branch, the only twigs that catch the light's glint are the ones that make a specific shallow angle with your eye.
 By radial symmetry, it's not hard to see that this should result in a glowing circular halo.
 It's similar to how divers